-As the second most popular cryptocurrency in the world, Ethereum plays an important role within the crypto ecosystem.
+As the second-largest cryptocurrency in the world, Ethereum plays an important role within the crypto ecosystem.

-This article will explain what Ethereum is, why it is increasingly popular, and what you should consider before adding this asset to your crypto portfolio.
+This article will explain what Ethereum is, why it is increasingly popular, and things to consider before adding this asset to your crypto portfolio.

 Ethereum is commonly described as a technology, a blockchain network, and a computing network.
 Ethereum describes itself as a “foundation for a digital future” and a community-run crypto technology.